proteinreport/proteinreport.org/content/en/directory/growthwell-group/index.md

 date: 2020-04-27 10:36:21
 lastmod: 2020-04-27 10:36:21
 slug: /growthwell-group
-description: "Growthwell Group is the only vegetarian food solutions company that helps F&amp;B businesses and organizations to get high-quality products and excellent logistics support &amp; customer service so that they can grow, profit and succeed with us.
-Ever since 1989, Growthwell Group has been the trusted one-stop meat-free solutions provider for F&amp;B businesses and organizations in Singapore, Australia, India and USA."
+description: "Growthwell Group is the only vegetarian food solutions company that helps F&B businesses and organizations to get high-quality products and excellent logistics support & customer service so that they can grow, profit and succeed with us.
+Ever since 1989, Growthwell Group has been the trusted one-stop meat-free solutions provider for F&B businesses and organizations in Singapore, Australia, India and USA."
 proteins: [Plant-Based]
 products: [Meat, Seafood]
 business: [Production]